-If you have been accused of committing a crime through the United States Postal Service, a Montclair mail fraud lawyer can defend your case based on a lack of intent.
-These defense strategies are intended to help innocent clients avoid harsh fines, imprisonment and financial penalties.
+If you have been accused of committing a crime through the United States Postal Service, a New Jersey mail fraud lawyer can defend your case based on a lack of intent.
+These defense strategies help innocent clients avoid harsh fines, imprisonment, and financial penalties.

 Defining Mail Fraud

-Mail fraud is a federal crime that’s defined in Frauds and Swindles, 18 U.S. Code § 1341.
+Mail fraud is a federal crime defined in Frauds and Swindles, 18 U.S. Code § 1341.
 This law applies anytime someone attempts to cheat a member of the public by sending documents through the United States Postal Service.
-Mail fraud covers illegal sweepstakes, lotteries, work-at-home offers and scams where people are tricked into sending money but get nothing in return.
-Unfortunately, laws regarding mail fraud are exceptionally broad and can be used against anyone who uses the postal system or another major shipping company.
+Mail fraud covers illegal sweepstakes, lotteries, work-at-home offers, and scams where people are tricked into sending money but get nothing in return.
+Unfortunately, laws regarding mail fraud are comprehensive and can be used against anyone who uses the postal system or another major shipping company.

 Elements of a Federal Case

 To build a case, federal prosecutors must prove that you intended to swindle money from members of the public.
-If you send out mailers for the sole purpose of tricking consumers into giving you money with nothing in return, it is mail fraud.
+If you send out mailers to trick consumers into giving you money with nothing in return, it is mail fraud.
 However, if you provide any product or service in return, there is no intent or fraud.

 Advertisements and Sales Letters

-If your company sends out mass mailers with eye-catching advertising checks and special offers, you can only be held liable for fraud if there was no disclaimer stating that the check could only be used as a rebate for your company’s product or service.
-There is no law in New Jersey or in the United States against sending out sales letters, but there are laws that protect the public from material misrepresentations.
-To qualify, the misrepresentation must have directly influenced a person into sending money or assets.
+Suppose your company sends out mass mailers with eye-catching advertising checks and special offers.
+In that case, you can only be held liable for fraud if there was no disclaimer stating that the check could only be used as a rebate for your company’s product or service.
+There is no law in New Jersey or the United States against sending out sales letters, but laws protect the public from material misrepresentations.
+The misrepresentation must have directly influenced a person into sending money or assets to qualify.
 Penalties also apply if marketing materials were part of a larger scheme to defraud the public.
-There is intent even if a scheme fails and no money was collected.
+There is intent even if a scheme fails and no money is collected.